sifatullah-haque/Daily-tracking-of-python-learning/per_diem_summery.md

 Day_2(21.06.2022; 3.00pm-3.30pm): It was an easy day. completed everything easily .. nothing to worry about. solved some problem and worked on customizing my GitHub profile. thats all for today.

 day_3(22.06.2022; 3.00pm-4.00pm): there was a couple of break today between learning.. but finally completed  the class today. so fas so good everything going all okay right now. hoping for a great day tomorrow.

+day_4(23.06.2022; 11pm-1.35am): it was a roller coster ride. started a new course, and hoping for the best .. so far so good. completed the basic again with learning so many thing new.. tomorrow we will maybe start conditional statement.